andersondomingues/orca-sim/README.md

 - HEMPS (and HERMES).
 The GAPH group maintains the HEMPS project.
 More information on their work can be found at [their website](http://www.inf.pucrs.br/hemps/getting_started.html).
 Provided network-on-chip router model is based on the RTL models available at [their repository](https://github.com/GaphGroup/hemps).

 - HELLFIREOS.
-We use [sjohann81's HellfireOS operating system](https://github.com/sjohann81) within the processing elements of the ORCA platform.
+We use [sjohann81's HellfireOS operating system](https://github.com/sjohann81) within the processing tiles of the ORCA platform.

 ## Licensing